bartvoet/ehb-enterpriseapps-learningapp/README.md

 docker-compose up --build
 ~~~

+Once the application is up and running you shoudl be able to access it at http://localhost:8080/

 ## Concept

 The **basic concept** is an build an **application** you can use to **prepare and test** yourself